The Ultimate Diabetic Menu for Pregnant Women: Nourishing Two Safely

 3. Micronutrients of Importance

-Check Price on AmazonYour 7-Day Diabetic Menu for Pregnancy
+Check Price on AmazonYour 7-Day Diabetic Menu for Pregnancy (Gestational Diabetes Focus)

-⚠️ Important Food Safety Reminders for Pregnancy
+⚠️ Critical Food Safety Reminders for Pregnancy

 Pregnancy Diabetic Diet vs. Standard Diabetic Diet

 How does “eating for two” change the diabetic rules?
+Here’s a detailed comparison:

 | Factor | Standard Diabetic Diet | Pregnancy Diabetic Diet (GDM) |